FergM/flight_tables/roughwork/wip_notes.md

 * check4: Reverse check that flights in today's Normal aren't elsewhere and Operating is mapped once to Codeshare at least.

 # Known Bugs
+* Fails if API unavailable/empty
+    * There's no clean error catching for when the API fails or when API returns empty data.

 *  Day Overlap Bug:
     * **Summary**: Date could be wrong if data overlaps two days.
     * Heathrow